amyreese/spotify-gnome/README.md

-Many thanks to [Mike Houston at kothar.net](http://kothar.net/index.php/blog/30-spotifydbus) and [Fran Diéguez at Mabishu](http://www.mabishu.com/blog/2010/11/15/playing-with-d-bus-interface-of-spotify-for-linux/) for pointing me in the right directions to get this implemented.
+Many thanks to [Mike Houston at kothar.net](http://kothar.net/index.php/blog/30-spotifydbus) and [Fran Diéguez at Mabishu](http://www.mabishu.com/blog/2010/11/15/playing-with-d-bus-interface-of-spotify-for-linux/) for their blog postings that pointed me in the right directions to get this implemented.

 Installation